Edu4rdSHL/rusolver/README.md

 # Rusolver
 Fast DNS resolver written in Rust.
+Works on Linux, Windows, macOS, Android and possibly in your oven.

 # Goal
 Offer the community an efficient host resolution tool.